 The Land Tenure Service comprises a small multidisciplinary team of professional officers based partly at the Organization's headquarters in Rome, and partly in the decentralised regional and sub-regional offices.
 The Service has officers in post currently in Santiago, Chile covering the Latin America/Caribbean region; in Harare, covering the Southern and Eastern Africa sub-region; in Accra, Ghana covering the Africa region generally, and in Budapest, Hungary covering the Central and Eastern Europe sub-region.
-The Service will be recruiting an officer to deal with rural development and land tenure issues based in Cairo, Egypt, to cover the Near East region.
+The Service has recently advertised for and will be recruiting an officer to deal with rural development and land tenure issues based in Cairo, Egypt, to cover the Near East region.

 The work of the Land Tenure Service comprises partly an ongoing programme of planned research and development activities.
-These are known broadly as the "normative programme" activities and are distinguished from the project-based work, known as the "field programme".
+These are known broadly as "regular programme" activities and are distinguished from the project-based work, known as the "field programme".

-3.1 The normative programme
+3.1 The regular programme

-"Normative programme" activities are developed in accordance with the Strategic and Medium Term Plans of the Organization.
+"Regular programme" activities are developed in accordance with the Strategic and Medium Term Plans of the Organization.
 These operate on time-frames respectively of 15 years (2000-15) and six years (2002-07).

 Detailed planning and budgeting of specific activities is undertaken on a biennial basis.
+We are currently in the process of finalising the work to be undertaken during the 2002-03 biennium.
 The budgets for these activities include elements related to field support for the member nations, and to research and development activities.
 The former provides capacity to respond to requests from member nations for support in specific technical areas.
 The latter is ongoing work aimed at improving the capacities of member nations in addressing the many important issues in this field.

-Outputs of the normative programme are monitored and evaluated from a quality assurance standpoint.
+Outputs of the regular programme are monitored and evaluated from a quality assurance standpoint.